zio/zio-http/docs/getting-started.md

 ### Starting an HTTP App

 To launch our app, we need to start the server on a port.
-The below example shows a simple HTTP app that responds with empty content and a `200` status code, deployed on port `8090` using `Server.start`.
+The below example shows a simple HTTP app that responds with empty content and a `200` status code, deployed on port `8090` using `Server.start`:

 ```scala mdoc:silent:reset
 import zio.http._